 - Many small mountain villages and imposing castles

 Day 1: Arrive in Saint Bernard Pass

 Arrive in the Great Saint Bernard Pass, located high up on the Swiss Alps.
-It can be easily reached by train from Geneva to Martigny then by bus.
-Enjoy the superb scenery of the Pass with the small lake and the crown of high mountains.
+From the airport, take the train to Aosta, then use the local SAVDA bus to reach Gran San Bernardo.
+Enjoy the superb scenery of the Pass including its small lake and crown of high mountains.

 - Accommodation: 3-star hotel in Gran San Bernardo (Hotel Italia or similar)

 Day 2: Saint Bernard Pass to Etroubles | 13.5km